run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ## TLS Certificate

 You must have a TLS certificate that is associated with the FQDN for HTTPS access.
-The certificate will be installed on the Kubernetes control plane nodes as well as a [Kubernetes secret](#create-a-kubernetes-secret) for the Run:ai backend and the [NCM Kubernetes Ingress controller](#configure-the-nginx-proxy-tls-certificates).
+The certificate will be installed on the Kubernetes control plane nodes as well as a [Kubernetes secret](#tls-certificate-for-nvidia-runai) for the NVIDIA Run:ai backend and the [Kubernetes Ingress controller](#configure-the-nginx-proxy-tls-certificates).

 * The certificate CN name needs to be equal to the [FQDN](#fully-qualified-domain-name-fqdn) name.
 * The certificate needs to include at least one Subject Alternative Name DNS entry (SAN) for the same FQDN.